 Frugal people have a good sense of perspective and are able to see the big picture; they don’t always choose the cheaper option simply because it appears less expensive.
 They take their time and explore many options before making a decision.

 They plan and are generally well organized.
 Frugal people typically don’t seek immediate gratification.
 And, they try to go green whenever possible.

-3. They’re good managers of both time and money
+3. Frugal people are good managers of both time and money

 4. Frugal people embrace a do-it-yourself lifestyle

-Fugal people anticipate and perform maintenance and repairs without procrastination.
-Before hiring a professional for doing household repairs, a frugal person researches on the Internet and confers with an expert at their local home-improvement center to determine if a repair person even needs to be called.
 Frugal people have made an investment in owning high-quality tools to tackle most simple repairs at home.
-They also barter with friends and neighbors to get the job done.
+They barter with friends and neighbors to get the job done.

 5. Frugal people see opportunities where others don’t

 Frugal people are intuitive and trust their gut feeling when an opportunity presents itself.
 School supplies at an April rummage sale or a pile of free firewood on a nearby parkway are true finds for the frugal person, requiring little speculation.

 Frugal people are contrarians who don’t go along with the crowd for the purpose of conformity; they are not mainstream shoppers.

 They don’t own the newest and fastest electronic gadgets that everyone else is purchasing; they have adopted the Rule of One, owning no more than one of anything non-essential including televisions, cellphones, computers, electronics, and cars.